Left Blog

 Debt

-And we are lost.
-This is jailhouse mentality.
-No natural unity, if we follow that: a Wild West existence with short life expectancies for all.
-Or for people who seek safety, there is always a life working for somebody else, but rather than leading to the proud American dream, it mainly leads to the injustice of nothing but debt.
+Some people seek safety, and there is always a life working for somebody else, but rather than leading to the proud American dream, it mainly leads to the submissive injustice of nothing but debt.

 What’s the alternative?

-No. Since our first human impulses are toward mutual support.
+But will this break a law of nature?
+No, because our first natural impulses are toward mutual support.
 Everyone begins that way, in every family.
 That is nature.

-Our founding axioms, that all men are created equal, guide the sun in its path over this nation.
-It is the vision of social justice that fires our community workers, civil rights, unionizers and anti-poverty workers.
+So it is a founding axiom of this country, that all men are created equal.
+Justice first.
+Justice is what guides the sun in its path over this nation, not inequality.
+It is this vision of social justice that fires our community workers, civil rights workers, unionizers and anti-poverty workers.

 Share/Save/Bookmark//